-Two case report submissions: Groups are required to submit group case reports right after (1) case 1- 3 discussions; and (2) case 4-5 discussion.
-So the submissions are roughly around Week 6 and Week 9 (TBD) respectively.
+Two case report submissions: Groups are required to submit group case reports right after (1) case 1-3 discussion; and (2) case 4-5 discussion.
+So the submissions are roughly around 5:30pm April 3 and April 27 respectively.

-The group reports should include the following contents: (1) Your key take-away from the cases; (2) the description of how your group discusses the cases.
+The group reports should include the following contents: (1) Your key take-away from each case; (2) the description of how your group discusses the cases.